 - Robert A. Heinlein

-The Newberry Museum is a non-profit educational organization that serves to protect, preserve, present, and promote the ongoing history and heritage of Newberry County and College.
+The Newberry Museum is a 501(c)(3) non-profit organization that serves to protect, preserve, present, and promote the ongoing history and heritage of Newberry County and College.

 To positively impact Newberry as a destination site which encourages heritage tourism and growth while providing educational and cultural opportunities for individual enrichment and understanding across all segments of the community.